 Editor’s Choice For Best Overall Hockey Mouth Guard

-The Sisu Max is the best mouth guard you can get for the sport of hockey.
+The Sisu Max is the best mouthguard you can get when it comes to hockey.
+Here’s what I did and didn’t like about it.

 - 2.4 mm thin (30% thinner than most other guards)